rm-pigeon/home/todo-app/test-cases.md

 **Steps**:

--Click on the Trash icon on the right of Task row
+1.Click on the Trash icon on the right of Task row

 **Validation Critieria**: